 When to Repair Stucco Cracks

+Are you wondering when to repair cracks in stucco?
 Stucco is pretty durable, but with them, cracks are a way of life.
 Most of the cracks are not serious and do not cause any structural damage.
 With these cracks showing up now and then, homeowners always question when they should repair stucco cracks.

 The answer is: immediately.
 You need to repair the stucco cracks as soon as possible every time you see one.
 While the crack isn’t the problem in itself, moisture seepage through the crack is an issue that can later lead to mold and dampness, resulting in serious health issues.

-While hairline cracks seem small, they can spread further and create issues after a while.
+While hairline stucco cracks seem small, they can spread further and create issues after a while.
 If you handle them now with a simple caulk, you are arresting the further spread of the crack.

 Your stucco cracking can happen due to any number of reasons:

-- Seismic events
+• Seismic events

-- Wrong proportion
+• Wrong proportion

-- Inadequate mixing
+• Inadequate mixing

-- Poor quality
+• Poor quality

-- Shrinkage induced stress
+• Shrinkage induced stress

 While the last option occurs during the drying period, the rest can happen at any time.

-How Serious Is the Crack?
+How Serious are the Stucco Cracks?

 Most of the cracks in stucco aren’t serious, like hairline cracks.
 However, the issue comes when these lay paths for moisture to seep inside.
 Once water gets into the wall, it will cause untold damage to the structure.